yellowdog/python-examples/README.md

 }
 ```

 The next example is of a relatively rich JSON specification of an Advanced Worker Pool, from one of the YellowDog demos.
-It includes node specialisation, and action groups that respond to the `STARTUP_NODES_ADDED` and `NODES_ADDED` events to drive Node Actions.
+It includes node specialisation, and action groups that respond to the `STARTUP_NODES_ADDED` and `NODES_ADDED` events to drive **Node Actions**.

 ```json
 {